k8ssandra/k8ssandra/docs/content/en/release-notes/_index.md

 ### Upgrading to K8ssandra 1.3.0 and Cassandra 4.0

 When you upgrade from a prior K8ssandra release to 1.3.0, the default `cassandra.version` is now `4.0.0`.

-Depending on whether you previously set Cassandra's `num_tokens` property, an issue may occur that prevents Cassandra from starting.
+A changed `num_tokens` default may prevent Cassandra 4.0 from starting.
 This section explains how to avoid the issue.

 First, some background information.
 The default value for `num_tokens` in Cassandra 3.11 is 256.
 The default in Cassandra 4.0 is 16.
 The `num_tokens` setting defines the number of tokens randomly assigned to this node on the ring.
 The more tokens, relative to other nodes, the larger the proportion of data that this node will store.